Jami Cate steps down as Strawberry Festival chair

 "I got asked if I would consider running for state representative.
 I knew that was going to be a tremendous time commitment," Cate said.

-She considered attempting to juggle both tasks, but decided that was not possible.
+She considered attempting to juggle both tasks, but decided that wasn't possible.
 The Lebanon Strawberry Festival will be held June 4-7, 2020.
 The primary election will be held on May 19.

-"It’s a matter of assessing and really looking at where you are prioritizing your time, where you are most effective," Cate said, adding that the festival has a strong board of directors that is more than capable of finishing the preparations for this year's event.
+"It’s a matter of assessing and really looking at where you are prioritizing your time, where you are most effective," Cate said, adding that the festival has a strong board of directors that is more than capable of finishing the preparations for the 2020 event.

 Cate has been involved with the Lebanon Strawberry Festival for 15 years.
 She started out helping with the coronation, a task which she performed throughout her tenure.
 She later spent one year as the vice-chair and then served as the chair for the 2018 and 2019 festivals.